Chad of Mercia: Toponyms

+Chadkirk Chapel in Romiley, Greater Manchester, may have been dedicated to St Chad; as Kenneth Cameron points out, -kirk ("church") toponyms incorporate the name of the dedicatee more often than that of the patron.
+The chapel dates back to the 14th century, but the site is much older, possibly dating back to the 7th century when it is believed St Chad visited to bless the well there.

+St Chad's Well near Battle Bridge on the River Fleet in London was a medicinal well dedicated to St Chad.
+It was destroyed by the Midland Railway company in 1860, and is remembered in the street name of St Chad's Place.

+The Worcestershire town of Kidderminster was thought by one 19th-century author to be named for a minster dedicated to Chad or Cedd, but modern scholars give the etymology of the name as "Cydela's monastery".

 Schools

-Denstone College in the Village of Denstone, Uttoxeter, in Staffordshire was founded by Nathaniel Woodard as the Flagship Woodard School of the Midlands.
-The school was founded as St Chad’s College, Denstone.
-The School’s Chapel is named as the Chapel of St Chad with depictions of him around the Chapel’s Narthex.
-The students of the school wear the famous cross of St Chad which is the school’s logo.
-The motto of the School is ‘Lignum Crucis Arbor Scientae’ which is Latin for ‘The Wood of the Cross is the Tree of Knowledge’.
-There are also depictions of him in the School’s Quadrangle.
+Denstone College in Denstone, Uttoxeter, in Staffordshire was founded by Nathaniel Woodard as the flagship Woodard School of the Midlands.
+The school was founded as St Chad's College, Denstone.
+The school chapel is named the Chapel of St Chad with depictions of him around the chapel's narthex.
+The students of the school wear the cross of St Chad which is the school's logo.
+The motto of the school is Lignum Crucis Arbor Scientae which is Latin for ‘The Wood of the Cross is the Tree of Knowledge’.
+There are also depictions of him in the school's quadrangle.

 Chad as a personal name

-Chad remains a fairly popular given name, one of the few personal names current among 7th century Anglo-Saxons to do so.
-However, it was very little used for many centuries before a modest revival in the mid-20th century.
-Not all of its bearers are named directly after Chad of Mercia.
-Perhaps the best-known Chad of modern times who was so-named was Chad Varah, an Anglican priest and social activist, whose father was vicar of Barton-upon-Humber – the probable site of Chad's monastery in the north of Lindsey.
+Chad remains a fairly popular given name, one of the few personal names current among 7th-century Anglo-Saxons to do so.
+However, it was little used for many centuries before a modest revival in the mid-20th century.

 Patronage

-Due to the somewhat confused nature of Chad's appointment and the continued references to 'chads' – small pieces of ballot papers punched out by voters using voting machines – in the 2000 US Presidential Election, it has been jocularly suggested that Chad is the patron saint of botched elections.
-In fact there is no official patron saint of elections, although the Church has designated a later English official, Thomas More, the patron of politicians.
+Due to the somewhat confused nature of Chad's appointment and the continued references to 'chads', small pieces of ballot papers punched out by voters using voting machines in the 2000 US Presidential Election, it has been jocularly suggested that Chad is the patron saint of botched elections.
+There is no official patron saint of elections, although the Church has designated a later English official, Thomas More, the patron of politicians.

 The Spa Research Fellowship states that Chad is the patron saint of medicinal springs, although other listings do not mention this patronage.

-St. Chad's Day (2 March) is traditionally considered the most propitious day to sow broad beans in England.
+St Chad's Day (2 March) is traditionally considered the most propitious day to sow broad beans in England.

 Legacy

-St. Chad's College is a college of Durham University.
+St Chad's College is a college of Durham University.

+St. Chad's Episcopal Church in Albuquerque, New Mexico was established in the 1970s.